Get the most out of your marketing agency

 If you don't know what you intend to achieve from your marketing activity, it is going to be very difficult, if not impossible, for your agency to fulfil those objectives.

 Be clear on what you want and need - or let them know you'll need help designing objectives.
-Start within your organisation and plan out what you want to achieve, who you want to target – the more information you can provide an agency with, the quicker and cheaper it will be for them to devise a marketing campaign to meet your needs.
+Start within your organisation and plan out what you want to achieve, who you want to target – the more information you can provide an agency with, the quicker and cheaper it will be for them to devise a marketing strategy and campaigns to meet your needs.

 2. Know your audience

-Personalisation has been highlighted as a major topic for 2015, therefore segmenting your target audience is vital to create marketing campaigns that best focus on and engage with each group.
+In 2021, customers expect personalised experiences, therefore segmenting your target audience is vital to create marketing campaigns that best focus on and engage with each group.
+Companies such as Netflix and Spotify do an excellent job of knowing their audience allowing them to create a personal experience for each user.

 3. Establish clear goals